Carlos Fernandes (footballer, born 1979)

-Carlos Alberto Fernandes (born 8 December 1979), known simply as Carlos, is an Angolan professional footballer who plays as a goalkeeper.
+Carlos Alberto Fernandes (born 8 December 1979), known simply as Carlos, is an Angolan former professional footballer who played as a goalkeeper.

 Club career

 Born in Kinshasa, Zaire, Carlos started his career as a striker, subsequently moving into goalkeeper upon replacing an injured teammate.
 He started playing professionally with lowly U.D.
 Vilafranquense, having a short stint with S.C.
-Campomaiorense in the second division afterwards.
+Campomaiorense in the Segunda Liga afterwards.

 Carlos then returned to the lower leagues, with Amora FC.
 After a string of good performances with F.C.
-Felgueiras in the second level (sharing teams with Marcelo Moretto, later of S.L.
+Felgueiras in the second division (sharing teams with Marcelo Moretto, later of S.L.
 Benfica), he signed with Primeira Liga's Boavista F.C. for the 2004–05 season.

 At Boavista, Carlos was initially backup to veteran William Andem, but eventually won starting honours.
-This prompted a January 2006 move to Romania's FC Steaua București, thus becoming the first Portuguese player to have played in the country's Liga I. Shortly after his arrival, he lost the confidence of fans and general manager Mihai Stoica alike, with the latter declaring at a TV show that the player, although greatly underachieving, had been put under immense pressure due to the fact of being the team's only foreigner; he was released and rejoined Boavista on 30 May 2007, having previously trained for a time with Charlton Athletic to remain fit.
+This prompted a January 2006 move to Romania's FC Steaua București, thus becoming the first Portuguese player to have played in the country's Liga I; shortly after his arrival, he lost the confidence of fans and general manager Mihai Stoica alike, with the latter declaring at a TV show that the player, although greatly underachieving, had been put under immense pressure due to the fact of being the team's only foreigner.
+He was released and rejoined Boavista on 30 May 2007, having previously trained for a time with Charlton Athletic to remain fit.

-In 2007–08, after losing first-choice status to Liechtensteiner Peter Jehle, Carlos was loaned to Foolad F.C. in January 2008, with the move being made permanent the following campaign – the Iran Pro League club was coached by compatriot Augusto Inácio.
+In 2007–08, after losing first-choice status to Liechtensteiner Peter Jehle, Carlos was loaned to Foolad F.C. in January 2008, with the move being made permanent the following campaign – the Persian Gulf Pro League club was coached by compatriot Augusto Inácio.

 After spending one year in Iran, Carlos moved back to Portugal in the summer of 2009, joining Rio Ave FC.
 He only missed two league games, as the Vila do Conde side retained their top-division status.